ishitaamin/nova-jewellrey-ecommerce/README.md

-# 💎 NOVA – Jewelry E-Commerce Web App
+# 💎 NOVA – Jewellery E-Commerce Web App

-**NOVA** is a responsive single-page e-commerce web application built using **React.js**, designed to showcase jewelry products dynamically.
+**NOVA** is a responsive single-page e-commerce web application built using **React.js**, designed to showcase jewellery products dynamically.
 It allows users to browse, view detailed product information, and manage a personalized wishlist.
 The project emphasizes component reuse, application state management, and clean UI/UX design.

 ---